Your Basket

 Our carts found in the underground stations of London, are produced in Sheffield and made from a recycled plastic worktop and use low voltage refrigeration equipment, to reduce energy consumption.
 Digital screens have been phased in, as replacements for our paper menu boards, saving ink and resources.

 The biggest contribution to waste in our stores was plastic gloves.
-We have now replaced these with cupcake tongs developed internally my one of our team members.
+We have now replaced these with cupcake tongs developed internally by one of our team members.
 When we are designing and building our stores, we are always conscious of using low impact materials, and fit lighting systems that are timer controlled to ensure no lights are left on overnight unnecessarily.

 Lastly, we have taken an 'up-cycle' approach to many of our stores and carts, and always prefer to enhance and improve, as opposed to a total refurbishment.

 In 2022 we launched our first retail store that is ‘unplugged’ from the electricity grid, and therefore relying only on solar panels on the roof to provide energy for the fridges, lights and till systems.
 We hope that this is something we can replicate for stores in the future.
-Watch the video to see how we did it, with our sustainable energy partner Next Day Solar
+Watch the video to see how we did it, with our sustainable energy partner Next Day Solar.

 Our Lola’s collection lockers have been a great way to collect your treat in a more enviromentally friendly way.
 The lockers can hold multiple orders, which means our delivery drivers are travelling less miles on the roads and therefore creating less emissions.
 Also, our lockers have individual refrigerated compartments meaning no power is wasted if a compartment is empty, using the latest Paltier cooling technology.

-We’ve partnered with Refill UK to make 11 of the Lola’s locations designated refill stations.
+We’ve partnered with Refill UK to make 5 of the Lola’s locations designated refill stations.
 Just ask a member of team and we’ll refill your water bottles for free - so make sure you stay hydrated!

 Any leftover cupcake bases from our bakery are donated to City Harvest, a charity who distribute surplus food to those who need it most, including shelters and food banks.